103 Northwestern University Law Review 63 (2009)

 Date of Authorship for this Version

 Ackerman, Bruce and Nou, Jennifer, "Canonizing the Civil Rights Revolution: The People and the Poll Tax" (2009).
 Faculty Scholarship Series.
-Paper 3689.
+3689.